deuxfleurs-org/garage/doc/book/src/reference_manual/configuration.md

 API calls targetted to other regions will fail with a AuthorizationHeaderMalformed error message that redirects the client to the correct region.

+#### `root_domain`

+The optionnal suffix to access bucket using vhost-style instead of path-style API calls.

+For instance, if `root_domain` is `s3.garage.eu`, a bucket called `deuxfleurs.fr` can be interacted with with hostname `deuxfleurs.fr.s3.garage.eu`.
+Note however you can't interact with it using hostname `deuxfleurs.fr` directly.

 ## The `[s3_web]` section